Keeping Your Family Safe

 - Defines family violence and makes it a consideration in the “best interests of the child” test used when making decisions about care of children

 - Requires people seeking guardianship of a child to provide the court with evidence of their ability to care for a child, including information about their criminal and child protection history, and

 - Requires family dispute resolution professionals, such as lawyers and mediators, to screen for violence to ensure the processes used to resolve your family’s separation issues are appropriate

-While this section of the website is written for women - particularly women with children - who need protection from a male spouse, the information contained here also applies to people in same-sex relationships and to men who need protection from their female spouses.
+Note: This section of the website is written for women – particularly women with children – who need protection from a male spouse.

 But the information contained here also applies to:

 - Men who need protection from their female spouses